rberlind/terraform-provider-tfe/README.md

 1. `TFE_TOKEN` - A [user API token](https://www.terraform.io/docs/cloud/users-teams-organizations/users.html#api-tokens) for an administrator account on the Terraform Cloud or Terraform Enterprise instance being used for testing.

 ##### Optional:
+1. `TFE_TEST_ORG`: The name of the organization on Terraform Cloud or Terraform Enterprise being used for testing.
+Required for running team membership tests.
 1. `TFE_USER1` and `TFE_USER2`: The usernames of two pre-existing users on the Terraform Cloud or Terraform Enterprise instance being used for testing.
 Required for running team membership tests.
 1. `GITHUB_TOKEN` - [GitHub personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 Used to establish a VCS provider connection.
 1. `GITHUB_POLICY_SET_IDENTIFIER` - GitHub policy set repository identifier in the format `username/repository`.
 Required for running policy set tests.